Hendrix-CS/csci320/projects/swim.md

     selecting that window.
 * Function key `F5` is used to select the filename-entry row.
 None of the windows are highlighted when this row is active.
+* If the file exceeds the buffer size, `F7` scrolls up one line, and `F8` scrolls down one line.

 After completing Step 1, SWIM should look like this: